 With ODG R-7 and R-7HL, the Osterhout Design Group (ODG) claims to have developed the perfect AR smart glasses for heavy industries like mining, oil and gas, and telecom.
 ODG’s glasses, along with an app, provide users with 3D graphics overlay in a hands-free, heads-up format.
 The positional sensors enable the glasses to know where you are, where you’re looking, and how you’re moving.
 This gives users a precise AR experience.

-Field Alpha is Softweb Solutions’ augmented reality based field service application that uses ODG R-7HL.
+AR Field Service Management (AR FSM) is Softweb Solutions’ augmented reality-based field service application that uses ODG R-7HL.
 It provides an integrated experience from the company’s software ecosystem and knowledge base.
 Experts and technicians can leverage helpful information on their screen, augmenting the reality with 3D graphics.
 With AR field service app for telecommunication, images of the inner anatomy of complex machines like RF masts and towers could be overlaid on its exterior.
 This provides service technicians with a detailed guide to further perform repairs and maintenance.
 Remote drawing, document sharing, co-browsing, live pointers, and many such useful features make guidance more efficient by leveraging AR for field service management.

 - You can easily determine the scope of work, the tools required and estimated repair or maintenance time.
 This helps in routing challenges by avoiding unnecessary on-site repeat visits.